 Are you struggling with Victim Mentality?
 Do you feel helpless and stuck in cycle of bad luck?
 It’s time to take the Victim Mentality Test to see if this is something you should fix immediately.
 The quiz includes 25 signs that indicate fear, disempowerment, and lack of hope that you can and will overcome.

 Life is so hard.
 I’m so sorry that someone hurt you badly.
 The truth is, most people develop a victim’s mentality because they ACTUALLY were victims at some point.
-But, the problem is when you stay in the pain and you become afraid to leave it.
+I bet you’re a fighter and you have tried to be optimistic and hopeful that things will get better.

 The pain can cause us to be hyper vigilant about NEVER feeling that pain again.
 Sadly, A victim mentality can cause us to attack other people before they attack us.
 Or, close ourselves off from being loved.

 Related Article: An Empowering Letter To Women Healing from Emotional Abuse!